NikolaiTeslovich/shmacweb/content/posts/firstrealgrant.md

 tags:
   - grant
   - funding
+  - cart
 ---
 Note to myself, link in the proposal.

 ## Packages and a cart

+Ever since the pandemic struck, our supplies have been sitting in the school in room D002.
+The things purchased with the grant were also there.
+This needed to be addressed.

 {{< figure src="/img/cart.png" alt="cart near school" title="" captionPosition="center" >}}